Welcome to all new readers. |

 Thomas Mushrafi was back for Once, joined by Edward Sargeant and Joseph Hill.
 I love this song on the album and it was great to hear Thomas again.
 The sad part of Libera is that we know that the boys age out and we lose them but we have our memories of those times; when they sang for us, and entertained us, and shared the gift of their voice with us.

 Nearer My God to Thee. famous as being the last song the band played as the Titanic sank; is one I look forward to.
 The Titanic was built in Ireland and her last port was in Cobh.
-This version is led by the impeccable Joseph Hill with Theo Wilson and Oscar J James.
+This version is led by the impeccable Joseph Hill with Theo Wilson and Oscar James.
 I love it whatever arrangement they do.

 We then had the lovely Veni Sancte Spiritu, which is a fantastic song in concert.
 Very uplifting and happy and showcases lots of different harmonies.
 This came with some complicated choreography, with the boys weaving in and out of each other and often walking backwards.
 How they managed it I don’t know, especially on that small Kilkenny stage.